pabloabap/minitalk/README.md

 **client** must get the PID of the server program and the message to transmit as arguments.

-The message characters are converted to bits and sended to server, `SIGUSER1`=1 and `SIGUSER2`=0.
+Message characters are converted to bits and sended to server, `SIGUSER1`=1 and `SIGUSER2`=0.
 Server will convert received bits to characters and print the message on the run.

-If wrong number of format of arguments are passed to **client** error message will be displayed.
+If wrong number or format of arguments are passed to **client** error message will be displayed.